HIPAA Physical Security

 Remediation Action Plan

-Prioritized physical security improvements with cost estimates and implementation timelines.
+A ranked list of fixes with cost estimates and timelines.

 Why Physical Audits Deliver Better Outcomes

-Physical safeguards are the foundation that technical controls sit on top of.
-The strongest encryption does not matter if someone can walk into your server room.
-We audit what matters, document what we find, and give you a clear path to close every gap.
+Physical safeguards are the foundation.
+The best encryption does not help if someone can walk into your server room.
+We audit what matters, write up what we find, and give you a clear path to fix every gap.

-Organizations that complete annual physical audits find and fix problems before they become audit findings or breach vectors.
-Prevention is always cheaper than response.
+Practices that do yearly audits find and fix problems before they turn into audit failures or breaches.
+Catching issues early is always cheaper.

 Common Pitfalls We Help You Avoid